0x646e78/linux-credential-harvester/README.md

 A script to harvest credentials from Linux systems.

-It is also an experiment in using a yaml config file and bash4+ string manipulation, although I will probably turn the efforts into a POSIX compatable script once I get bored with this, as that's not the most friendly requirement when on an engagement.
+It is also an experiment in using a yaml config file (my lesson - don't do it.
+It makes for a pretty messy looking script and once you get into nested arrays etc you're in for a world of pain) and bash4+ string manipulation, although I will probably turn the efforts into a POSIX compatable script once I get bored with this, as that's not the most friendly requirement when on an engagement.

 Drop it
 -------